An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: Introduction

-\cite{franco2019using} and \cite{kim2015small} define models that permit different survey estimators to be correlated. \cite{franco2019using} define a bivariate model that is equivalent to a structural model with a correlation between the measurement error and the sampling error.
-We adopt the functional modeling approach, which, unlike the structural model, requires no assumptions about the distribution of the latent covariate. \cite{kim2015small} conceptualize the parameter of interest as the unobserved value of a covariate that is measured with error.
-In contrast, we define the parameter to be the conditional mean of a response variable given a random effect.
-We think that our formulation is more natural than that of \cite{kim2015small} in the context of small area estimation.
-We also define an estimator that is simpler to implement than the estimator of \cite{kim2015small}.
+Models in which the measurement error and the sampling error are correlated have received little attention in the small area estimation literature. \cite{franco2019using} defines a bivariate model that is equivalent to a structural model with a correlation between the measurement error and the sampling error.
+We adopt the functional modeling approach, which, unlike the structural model, requires no assumptions about the distribution of the latent covariate. \cite{kim2015small} permits a correlation between the covariate and response but conceptualizes the parameter of interest as the unobserved value of a covariate that is measured with error. \cite{ybarra2003} generalizes the functional measurement error model of \cite{ybarra2008small} to allow for a correlation between the measurement error and the sampling error. \cite{burgard2022measurement} uses likelihood-based arguments to derive a predictor for a model in which the measurement error and the sampling error are correlated.

-\cite{ybarra2003} generalizes the functional measurement error model of \cite{ybarra2008small} to allow for a correlation between the measurement error and the sampling error. \cite{ybarra2003} does not fully develop the properties of the estimators and predictors for the case in which the measurement error is correlated with the sampling error.
-As in \cite{ybarra2008small}, \cite{ybarra2003} focuses primarily on the case in which the measurement error and the sampling error are uncorrelated.
+We conduct a thorough analysis of a model in which the measurement error and the sampling error are correlated.
+Our work expands on \cite{ybarra2003} in several dimensions.
+We conduct extensive simulation studies in a framework where the measurement error in the covariate is correlated with the sampling error in the response.
+We rigorously discuss the theoretical properties of the predictors with estimated parameters.
+Further, we provide comprehensive software at \url{https://github.com/emilyjb/SAE-Correlated-Errors/}.

-Our detailed study of small area estimation in the presence of a correlation between the measurement error and the sampling error builds \cite{ybarra2003}. \cite{ybarra2003} derive a predictor as the minimum mean square error convex combination of a direct estimator and a linear combination of the observed covariate.
-We re-derive this predictor using properties of the multivariate normal distribution in Section 2.1.
-We propose estimators of the regression coefficients in Section 2.2 that differ from the estimators suggested in \cite{ybarra2003}, and we study the theoretical properties of the proposed estimators.
-We also conduct extensive simulations to assess the properties of the proposed procedures under a wide variety of conditions in Section 3.
-Finally, we apply the proposed method to data from the CEAP survey in Section 4.
-This is a unique application, where the model with the correlation between the measurement error and the sampling error is needed.
+The rest of this manuscript is organized as follows.
+We derive a predictor using properties of the bivariate normal distribution in Section 2.1.
+We propose estimators of the fixed model parameters in Section 2.2, and we study the theoretical properties of the proposed estimators.
+Then, we derive the mean squared prediction error (MSPE) of the proposed predictor.
+We also conduct extensive simulations to assess the properties of the proposed procedures in Section 3.
+We apply the proposed method to data from the CEAP survey in Section 4.
 We conclude in Section 5.